Kouhakouu/MapRoute-Solver/README.md

 ## Overview

-**Pathfinding Visualizer** is a Python-based application that provides an interactive graphical interface to visualize various pathfinding algorithms on a map.
+**MapRoute Solver** is a Python-based application that provides an interactive graphical interface to visualize various pathfinding algorithms on a map.
 Built with Tkinter and leveraging the power of OSMnx and NetworkX, this tool allows users to select two points on a map and observe how different algorithms find the shortest path between them.
 The application supports an extensible architecture, enabling easy addition of new algorithms without modifying the core GUI code.

 ## Features